In determining the tax base, compulsory social security contributions (paid in Belgium or abroad) are fully deductible.

 For any other dependent person, an amount of EUR 1,850 is deductible.

 It must be stressed that the exemption takes place on the lowest part of income (at the lowest marginal tax rates).

 Handicapped children or other dependants count for two children/dependants in the above scale.

 For each child less than three years old on 1 January of the tax year, the above amounts are increased by EUR 690, provided no child custody expenses are deducted.

 The rates and brackets applicable as of assessment year 2024 (income year 2023) to determine the taxes linked to the personal exemptions are as follows:

 |Personal exemptions (EUR)||Rate (%)||Gains on bracket (EUR)||Total (EUR)|

 The income of each spouse/legal cohabitant is taxed separately.
 Special rules exist when one spouse has no or low earned income, as noted below.

-The exempt income, personal deductions, and the attribution of income to the spouse are in principle applicable both to residents and non-residents, although for non-residents these exemptions and deductions are only applicable provided they earn at least 75% of their worldwide professional income in Belgium.
-Moreover, in order to be entitled to regional tax benefits in Belgium, those non-residents must also maintain their tax residency in another member state of the EEA.
+The exempt income, personal deductions, and the attribution of income to the spouse are, in principle, applicable both to residents and non-residents, although for non-residents these exemptions and deductions are only applicable provided they earn at least 75% of their worldwide professional income in Belgium.
+Moreover, in order to be entitled to regional tax benefits in Belgium, those non-residents must also maintain their tax residency in another member state of the European Economic Area.